trufnetwork/node/extensions/tn_settlement/README.md

 # TN Settlement Extension

-**Automatic market settlement for prediction markets on TrufNetwork.**
+**Automatic market settlement for prediction markets on TRUF.NETWORK.**

 This extension automatically polls for unsettled markets past their `settle_time` and broadcasts `settle_market()` transactions when attestations are available.
 It follows the same leader-only architecture as `tn_digest`.